Boost Your Brain and Memory

 This program uses a unique, whole-person approach to brain fitness, providing healthy practices to help you remember things better, be more organized, pay closer attention, and reduce stress—as well as reduce risk of dementia.

-A multi-faceted brain health program that goes beyond simple brain games focusing on lifestyle factors that impact brain health, and memory strategies that participants can implement in their daily lives.
+Boost Your Brain is a multi-faceted brain health program that goes beyond simple brain games.
+This program focuses on lifestyle factors that impact brain health and memory strategies that participants can implement in their daily lives.

-Session 1: Explore the latest research on brain health and why it’s important at any age.
-Learn how physical activity is linked to cognitive performance to lower the risk of dementia.
+Explore the latest research on brain health and why it’s important at any age.

 Available Workshops and Session Dates